 The resources below will provide you with valuable information that can open up your child's mind to the idea of energy efficiency.

-NJNG is proud to sponsor the Energy Hog, a nationwide energy efficiency campaign launched by the Alliance to Save Energy and the Ad Council.
-The children’s section of the Web site offers fun, interactive games and contests designed to help children understand the importance of saving energy.
-Adults will find the energy facts, checklists and home energy audit helpful when looking for ways to conserve energy costs in their home.
-Many resources and activities are available to help parents and teachers encourage children to explore the world of energy and learn about energy conservation.
+NJNG is proud to sponsor the Energy Hog, a nationwide energy-efficiency campaign launched by the Alliance to Save Energy (ASE) and the Ad Council.
+The children’s section of the ASE Web site offers fun, interactive games and contests designed to help children understand the importance of saving energy.
+Adults can check out the energy facts, checklists and online home energy audit to help save energy and money, as well as enhance the comfort in their home.
+In addition, parents and teachers have access to resources and activities to help encourage children to explore the world of energy and learn about energy conservation.

 Teachers can use the following guides to incorporate energy efficiency into their classroom curriculum.

 Families can use the Energy Hog Scavenger Hunt to find where the Energy Hog may be lurking in their home.

 For more information about the program and to play the online games, visit www.energyhog.com.

 The Energy Hog campaign is a program of the Alliance to Save Energy and the Ad Council.
 It is sponsored by the U.S. Department of Energy, The Home Depot, the North American Insulation Manufacturers Association, numerous state energy offices and New Jersey Natural Gas to advance home energy efficiency.